Economy of Syria: 1990s–2000s: Liberalization and privatization

 In 1990, the Assad government instituted a series of economic reforms, although the economy remained highly regulated.
 The Syrian economy experienced strong growth throughout the 1990s, and into the 2000s.
 Syria's per capita GDP was US$4,058 in 2010.
 There is no authoritative GDP data available after 2012, due to Syria's civil war.

 Following his assumption of power in 2000, Bashar al-Assad sought to frame his leadership around modernizing and opening the economy.
 He emphasized, in particular, "the need to modernize the regulatory environment and the industrial base, activate and encourage the private sector, remove bureaucratic obstacles to investment, increase job opportunities, qualify cadres, improve education and expand information technology."
-While the government's neoliberal reforms indeed contributed to ramping up trade and invigorating the private sector, these were accompanied by rising inequality, declining public services, and increasingly overt forms of corruption, which ultimately helped fuel protests in 2011.
+While the government's economic liberal reforms indeed contributed to ramping up trade and invigorating the private sector, these were accompanied by rising inequality, declining public services, and increasingly overt forms of corruption, which ultimately helped fuel protests in 2011.
 In one example of this trend, the Syrian Agricultural Workers Union complained in February 2011 that state mismanagement and the lifting of input subsidies was exacerbating the impact of drought on Syria's agricultural sector.

 Before the civil war, the two main pillars of the Syrian economy were agriculture and oil, which together accounted for about one-half of GDP.
 Agriculture, for instance, accounted for about 26% of GDP and employed 25% of the total labor force.
 However, poor climatic conditions and severe drought badly affected the agricultural sector, reducing its share in the economy to about 17% of 2008 GDP, down from 20.4% in 2007, according to preliminary data from the Central Bureau of Statistics.
 On the other hand, higher crude oil prices countered declining oil production and led to higher budgetary and export receipts.